-McCormick Ranch was developed primarily in the 1970s and early 1980s, at a time when Scottsdale was transitioning from agricultural land into a planned residential city.
+McCormick Ranch homes were developed primarily in the 1970s and early 1980s, at a time when Scottsdale was transitioning from agricultural land into a planned residential city.
 The land was originally part of a large ranching operation, later acquired and reimagined as one of Arizona’s first large-scale, lifestyle-oriented master-planned communities.

 Unlike later developments that emphasized gated privacy or golf exclusivity, McCormick Ranch was designed around: